-Here are some books that I've written myself, or published for others.
-The covers are my designs too, unless noted otherwise .
+Here are some books that I've written and published The covers are my designs too.

 If you'd like to buy any of the books featured here, you can find them on Amazon, or you can buy them directly from me - often at a discount.